Deep JWST spectroscopy of galaxies in a candidate ionized bubble at $z = 8.7$: probing reionization at pMpc scales with Ly$\alpha$ emission: Introduction

-Before \textit{JWST}, our knowledge of \Lya{} emission during reionization was enabled by spectroscopically following up \Lya{} break galaxy candidates with large ground-based telescopes \citep[e.g.][]{Stark2010, Vanzella2011, Ono2012, Pentericci2014, Mason2019_kmos, Jung2019}.
+Before \textit{JWST}, our knowledge of \Lya{} emission during reionization was enabled by spectroscopically following up \Lya{} break galaxy candidates identified by large ground-based telescopes \citep[e.g.][]{Stark2010, Vanzella2011, Ono2012, Pentericci2014, Mason2019_kmos, Jung2019} and narrowband imaging surveys \citep[e.g.][]{Zheng2017, Ota2017, Itoh2018, Hu2019, Goto2021, Wold2022}.
 These campaigns resulted in the discovery of tens of LAEs at $z \sim 6 - 8$, but only two at $z > 8$ (EGSY8p7, \citealt{Zitrin2015}; EGSY\textunderscore z910\textunderscore 44164, \citealt{Larson2022}).
 These $z > 8$ LAEs are extremely bright (absolute UV magnitudes of $\Muv \approx -22$) at redshifts of $z = 8.61$ and $z = 8.68$ and both are in the Extended Groth Strip (EGS) field with a physical separation of only $\sim 4$\,physical\,Mpc (pMpc).
 Photometric observations with \textit{HST} in the area revealed an overdensity of galaxy candidates over the entire EGS field \citep{Finkelstein2022_candels, Larson2022, Leonova2022}, and \citet{Whitler2024} identified a photometric galaxy overdensity in the vicinity of EGSY8p7 (within $\sim 5$\,arcmin) with \textit{JWST}/Near Infrared Camera \citep[NIRCam;][]{Rieke2005, Rieke2023} imaging.
 Taken together, the proximity of the two LAEs and the galaxy overdensity suggested that both LAEs may have inhabited the same very large ionized bubble with a minimum radius of $R_b = 2$\,pMpc at $z = 8.7$.
-However, given the neutral hydrogen fraction expected at $z \sim 8.7$ ($\xHI \sim 0.7 - 0.9$), such a large bubble would be unexpected by theoretical predictions \citep{Lu2024_bubble_sizes}, motivating the need to carefully quantify the extent of the candidate bubble with additional \Lya{} observations.
+However, recent observational constraints using a sample of $z > 6$ galaxies with \Lya{} detections (including EGSY8p7 and EGSY\textunderscore z910\textunderscore 44164 at $z = 8.7$) inferred radii of $R_b \lesssim 0.5$\,pMpc for the ionized bubble(s) associated with these objects \citep{Hayes2023}.
+Additionally, given the large neutral hydrogen fraction expected at $z \sim 8.7$ ($\xHI \sim 0.7 - 0.9$), a bubble with radius $R_b \gtrsim 2$\,pMpc would be unexpected by theoretical predictions \citep{Lu2024_bubble_sizes}, motivating the need to carefully quantify the extent of the candidate bubble with additional \Lya{} observations.